-Oxsensis is an industrial technology company pioneering a new breed of optical instrumentation for precision controls in super harsh environments, with a range of “clean-tech” applications such as highly efficient car and aero engines, and in industrial, electrical, nuclear and space applications.
+Oxsensis is an industrial technology company pioneering a new breed of optical instrumentation for precision controls in super harsh environments, with a range of “clean-tech” applications such as power generation applications.
 Their revolutionary next-generation instrumentation is designed to enable improved engine efficiency for cleaner power.
 Some of the world’s leading aerospace and power generation companies are closely involved in the development of their range of fibre-optic instrumentation.
 Established in 2003 and based in Oxfordshire, Oxsensis is a winner of The Carbon Trust Innovation Award and the Institute of Engineering and Technology (IET) Innovation Award.

 Palm Tree Technology has developed LiveEnsure™, a cloud-based mobile authentication solution.
 The business, headquartered in Palo Alto, authenticates users in consumer and B2B environments.